Chaoses-Ib/DirectoryOpus/Manual/release_history/opus13_detailed/misc_scripting.md

 \</WRAP\>

+- StringTools.Truncate -- Method.
+Truncates a string or path to a specified width.
 - QuickFilter.flatview -- Property.
 Tells you if filtering of Flat View folders is on or off.
   - The old QuickFilter.overrideflatview property remains for compatibility, but is probably not very useful.
 It only tells you if the global Preferences setting is being overridden, but not what the Preferences setting, or the end result, actually is.
   - The new property gives you the end result directly.